carloskiki/rpi-devenv/README.md

 ### Protocol

 The bootloader will send a `0xff` byte to signal it is ready to receive the binary.
 The following four bytes must be the size of the binary (in bytes) in little endian format.
+Then, the binary should be sent.
-Upon receiving the binary, the bootloader will output a success message to the UART, clean itself up, and jump to the binary.
+Upon receiving the binary, the bootloader will clean itself up, and jump to the binary.

 ### Bootcom